Great sessions which catered for a diverse team of staff. Really good feedback and positive outcomes.

 - Students are more likely to remember what they are learning if they are actively engaged in the process.

 - Songwriting: This workshop explores inventive techniques for teaching contemporary songwriting and is supported by materials that engage students with fresh, hands-on approaches, opening them up to exciting possibilities for storytelling and music creation.
 Complete with take home resource packs and lesson plans you can immediately use in the classroom, this is an opportunity to develop your own songwriting skills in a practical workshop.

 - OnCue is the new Musical Futures approach to creative music-making.
 New resources combined with non-formal pedagogies (and practices) make OnCue suitable for use with any musical ensemble enriching and widening access to extra-curricular music learning.

-If you would like to make an enquiry please complete our training and consultancy request form or contact Fran Hannan, Head of Strategic Partnerships T: 07985 188889 E: firstname.lastname@example.org
+If you would like to make an enquiry please contact Fran Hannan, Managing Director on 07985 188889 or email firstname.lastname@example.org